VLSI-EDA/PoC/README.rst

 synthesis or simulation tool chains.
 The following commands start a guided configuration process.
 Please follow the instructions on screen.
 It's possible to relaunch the process at any time, for example to register new tools or to update tool versions.
-See :doc:`Configuration </UsingPoC/PoCConfiguration>` for more details.
+See `Configuration <http://poc-library.readthedocs.io/en/latest/UsingPoC/PoCConfiguration.html>`_ for more details.
 Run the following command line instructions to configure PoC on your local system: